chauvuha/ode-solver/discussion.md

 y(x) = e^{-x}
 \]

 Depending on the experiment, each dataset contains between 100 and 2000 points.
+During training, we back-propagate through both the ODE residual and any initial-condition terms to update the network’s parameters.

-During training, we backpropagate through both the ODE residual and any initial-condition terms to update the network’s parameters.
 Some of the most challenging aspects have been:

 - **Understanding and debugging** a loss that mixes two objectives.
 - **Implementing** differentiation by hand for the manual PINN, rather than relying on `tf.GradientTape`.